Denzed/Formal-languages-5th-semester/README.md

 ### Automaton format
 - should be described in DOT format
 - is a digraph
-- starting vertex has "plaintext" shape attribute
+- starting vertex has a "red" color attribute
 - terminal vertices have "doublecircle" shape attribute
 - edges have one symbol labels